shiribailem/SimpleMonitor/README.md

 Initially I do not plan on implementing notifications.
 However I imagine that I will likely attach them as a step in accepting the update requests from collectors.

+# Current Status

+## Implemented

+* Uses Flask (web interface and request handling), Peewee (database), and PyYaml (configuration files)
+* Searches for mandatory configuration files in the following order:
+  - ./simplemonitor.conf
+  - ~/.simplemonitor.conf
+  - /etc/simplemonitor/simplemonitor.conf
+* db_url config option allows passing db configuration directly to peewee
+* bind_ip and bind_port can optionally be specified (defaults to "127.0.0.1" and
+  9999)
+* Uses secrets list in config file for minimal authentication and identification.
+See examples directory for an example.
+* Requirements can be installed with "pip install -r requirements.txt"
+* Data can be inserted by making a get request to http://<hostname/ip>:<port>/api/update?secret=<secret>&tag=<arbitrary string>&value=<arbitrary signed float>

+## Caveats

+* There's currently no built in method for viewing data.
+However, database is not kept open when not in use, so sqlite copies can be copied and read in any sqlite browser.
+All data is in "Monitor" table in a self-explanitory layout.